SLongofono/Classwork-Resume/KU_Programming_Club/README.md

 *Balance.cpp* -		Take in a string and determine if all parentheses, braces, and
 			brackets are closed.
 Return true if so, false otherwise.

+*Duckets.c* - 		Given a list of stock prices in chronological order, select the
+			most profitable pair under the following conditions:
+			The sale price must be one tick removed from the buy price, and the sale price must occur after the buy price.

 *List2List.java* -	Take in two lists of integers.
 Each represents a larger number,
 			with every element as a single digit of that number, starting from the end.
 Return a list in the same format representing the sum